-Attorney Handling Medical Malpractice Lawsuits in North Carolina
+Skilled Help For Medical Malpractice Lawsuits In North Carolina

-The Melvin Law Firm dedicates itself to helping people who have been injured as a result of medical malpractice.
-We are led by Greenville attorney Bailey Melvin, who has represented hundreds of families like yours over the course of his 20-plus year career.
-We have been fortunate enough to win some very difficult cases.
+The Melvin Law Firm dedicates itself to helping people who have been injured due to medical malpractice.
+We are led by Greenville attorney Bailey Melvin, who has represented hundreds of families like yours over his nearly 30-year career.
+We have been fortunate enough to win some challenging cases.
 If you are thinking of bringing a North Carolina medical malpractice lawsuit, we can help you evaluate your potential claim.

 Our practice is 100 percent devoted to medical malpractice cases.
-This focus separates us from many of the firms in the state, for whom med mal is only a small part of a more general practice.
-Our focus is one of the reasons why clients reach out to us from places like Raleigh, Greensboro, Charlotte and smaller communities across the state.
+This focus separates us from many of the firms in the state, for whom medical malpractice is only a small part of a more general practice.
+Our focus is one reason why clients reach out to us from places like Raleigh, Greensboro, Charlotte and smaller communities across the state.

 Fostering Open, Honest Communication With Clients